har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 Connect to the WiFi Access Point `ESP8266Vario`, no password needed.

 Now access the url `http://192.168.4.1` in a browser.
-You can use `http://esp8266.local` with any OS that has mDNS support.
+You can use `http://vario.local` with any OS that has mDNS support.
 MacOS has built-in support.
 For Ubuntu, install Avahi.
 For Windows install Bonjour.

 You can now configure an external WiFi Access Point SSID and password.
 Then you do not have to switch between your home WiFi network and the vario Access Point to be able to configure the vario.
+After configuration, restart the vario and trigger wifi configuration mode again.

-If the external AP is available, the vario will connect to it as a client, and then start the configuration web server.
+Now if the external Access Point is available, the vario will connect to it as a client, and then start the configuration web server.
-If your OS has mDNS support, use the url `http://esp8266.local` for configuration.
+If your OS has mDNS support, use the url `http://vario.local` for configuration.
 Else you will have to watch the serial monitor to find the dynamically assigned IP address.

 If the configured external AP is not available (or configured with wrong credentials) the vario will fall back to the stand-alone Access Point and web server.
 So you can still configure the vario in the field.